 Engage in activities you really enjoy.
 Creative arts and music are good examples.

-Go see a clinical psychologist or counselor.
+See a clinical psychologist or counsellor.

 Take time for spiritual reflection and prayer.